 - determining the evaluation plan

-This is likely to be a complex change programme, with several interdependent areas of activity and multiple stakeholders.
-Local areas will need to agree the partnership arrangements for project development:
+Local areas will need to agree the partnership arrangements for project development including:

 - agree actions to develop the evaluation process and next steps